bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/Data-Structures.md

 1. The left subtree contains only nodes with elements lesser than the root.
 2. The right subtree contains only nodes with elements greater than the root.
 3. Left and right subtrees must also be a binary search tree.
-They must follow the above rules with the "root" of their tree.
+They must follow the above rules with the “root” of their tree.
 4. There can be no duplicate nodes, i.e. no two nodes can have the same value.

 Advantages